Variable-length integer: Group Varint Encoding

 Google developed Group Varint Encoding (GVE) after observing that traditional VLQ encoding incurs many CPU branches during decompression.
 GVE uses a single byte as a header for 4 variable-length uint32 values.
 The header byte has 4 2-bit numbers representing the storage length of each of the following 4 uint32s.
 Such a layout eliminates the need to check and remove VLQ continuation bits.
 Data bytes can be copied directly to their destination.
 This layout reduces CPU branches, making GVE faster than VLQ on modern pipelined CPUs.

 PrefixVarint is a similar design but with a uint64 maximum.
 It is said to have "been invented multiple times independently".
 It is possible to be changed into a chained version with infinitely many continuations.

 Signed numbers

 Sign bit

 Negative numbers can be handled using a sign bit, which only needs to be present in the first octet.

 In the data format for Unreal Packages used by the Unreal Engine, a variable-length quantity scheme called Compact Indices is used.
-The only difference in this encoding is that the first VLQ octet has the sixth bit reserved to indicate whether the encoded integer is positive or negative.
+The only difference in this encoding is that the first VLQ octet has the seventh bit reserved to indicate whether the encoded integer is positive or negative.
 Any consecutive VLQ octet follows the general structure.